Balaoan: Economy

-The town’s agricultural outputs demonstrate a strong local economy driven by diverse farming and fishing industries.
+The town's agricultural outputs demonstrate a strong local economy driven by diverse farming and fishing industries.

 Festivities

 Balaoan celebrates its Parochial Fiesta (Saint Nicholas of Tolentino Parish Church) every September 9 and 10, and the Panagyaman Festival from December 18 to 22.
 The Panagyaman Festival is a celebration of gratitude for the bountiful agricultural harvest and all of God's blessings bestowed upon the townspeople.
-The festival is highlighted by colorful street dancing, the Mutya ng Balaoan and Little Miss Balaoan beauty contests, People's Night (Rabii Daguiti Umili), an Awards Night, and other fun-filled activities.
-These four days of festivities are a grand celebration for all Balaoñios.
+The festival is highlighted by street dancing, the Mutya ng Balaoan and Little Miss Balaoan beauty contests, People's Night (Rabii Daguiti Umili), an Awards Night, and other activities.
+These four days of festivities are a celebration for all Balaoñios.

 Government

 Local government

 Balaoan, belonging to the first congressional district of the province of La Union, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.